 I’ve discussed the contempt the showrunners have had for Stannis before, and what was true then is only truer now.
-The writers never saw him as any more human or redeemable than even his enemies did, and not even George R.R.
-Martin himself could help them.
+The writers saw him as his enemies did.
 Stannis was just a cold, scowling brute wrapped around a sorceress’s finger.
 He didn’t dress appropriately for weather, didn’t have time for anyone, and apparently didn’t have a problem with burning alive the very girl he once risked everything to save.
 Yes, it turned out this touching father-of-the-year scene had only the purpose of disarming the viewer for what had to be the show’s second biggest character desecration behind Jaime’s rape of his sister.

 With a character like this, no wonder the show wouldn’t bother giving him a story.
 And that’s the only explanation I can think of for how 4,000 knights commanded by Westeros’s most seasoned military commander can get smashed into cattle by Ramsay and his merry band of “20 good men.”